Back to Living Real Change

 Society rewards multitasking, but your body may not.
 Put down the smartphone and step away from the keyboard so you can savor the taste, texture, smell and sight of a healthy meal.

-An easy way to get start eating mindfully
+An easy way to get started eating mindfully

 To get started, Beal suggests keeping a food journal for two to three days.
-Record what you eat on at least one weekend day because your eating habits during the week may differ on Saturday or Sunday.
+Record what you eat on at least one day of the weekend because your eating habits during the week may differ on Saturday or Sunday.

 "Write down everything you eat or drink, even a mint or piece of gum," she advises.
 "Include what time you're eating, where you're eating and how you're feeling at that time."